Daviloy/manage-landing-page/ReadMe.md

 Thanks for checking out this front-end coding challenge from [Frontend Mentor](http://frontendmentor.io).

 The challenge was to build out this landing page and get it looking as close to the design as possible.
 I implemented this with HTML5, CSS3, SASS (CSS pre-processor), and some JavaScript.
+You can view the project live [here](https://wizardly-chandrasekhar-775944.netlify.app/).

 ![Design preview for the Social proof section coding challenge](./design/desktop-design.jpg)